 - Customer token

 Why is the integration token important?
-Well, it allows merchants to customize which part of Magento 2 can be accessed with it.
-Note that the default lifetime for the integration token is indefinite.
-However, it can last until you revoke it manually.
+Because it allows merchants to customize which part of Magento 2 can be accessed with it.
+The default lifetime for the integration token is indefinite.
+However, it lasts until you revoke it manually.

 Magento generates a consumer key, consumer secret, access token, and access token secret.
 The token in OAuth-Based Authentication uses all of these.
 On the other hand, our type of authentication requires only an access token.